Do you want to get into medical sales but are secretly afraid that you don’t know enough?

 28) Do You Have Your Customers on Your Mind?

 Improving your customer experience is your main task as a sales professional.
 Be proactive, offering possibilities to make your customers happy.
+People remember sales leaders who always have a solution available.

 29) The Mystery of Sales Costs

 Pay attention to your sales costs.
 Sometimes, you’re losing money, and you’re the last person to know.
+Keep an eye on transfer prices if you’re part of a global organization, as sometimes healthcare marketers change them without telling you.

 30) Everything You Need to Be a Successful Sales Manager